- Chart

 Core Business Areas

-- Retail Banking: Provides banking services to individuals and small businesses.
-This segment includes savings and current accounts, term deposits, personal loans, vehicle loans, home loans, credit cards, debit cards, and wealth management services.
+- Retail Banking: Offers a wide range of banking products and services to individuals and small businesses, including savings accounts, current accounts, fixed deposits, personal loans, home loans, auto loans, credit cards, and wealth management services.

-- Treasury: Manages the bank's liquidity, interest rate risk, and foreign exchange exposure.
-It also engages in proprietary trading and offers various treasury products to its corporate clients.
+- Treasury: Manages the bank's liquidity, interest rate, and foreign exchange exposures.
+It also engages in trading and investment activities.

 Leadership and Structure